 Hamilton Bank has transformed and thrived under the leadership of president and CEO Robert (Bob) DeAlmeida.
 His vision for expansion began as far back as 1990 when he was hired as the bank’s chief financial officer.
 At the time, the bank had two locations and less than 25 employees.
 Today, Hamilton Bank operates five Maryland locations from its headquarters in Towson, and its staff has more than doubled.
 DeAlmeida and his team have expanded the bank’s services to meet the complete banking needs of small businesses, retailers, consumers, and homeowners across Greater Baltimore.

-DeAlmeida earned his bachelor’s degree in accounting from Loyola College of Maryland and his master’s degree in economics from the University of Baltimore.
+DeAlmeida earned his bachelor’s degree in accounting from Loyola University Maryland and his master’s degree in economics from the University of Baltimore.

 “The CEO’s role in raising a company is to establish an atmosphere that encourages knowledge-sharing and collaboration.
 Too many businesses lose sight of a consistent company culture and as a result, lose sight of their business goals.
 All employees, both recent hires and veterans, know they play a crucial role in the business.
 We keep everyone involved in our success.”— Bob DeAlmeida